teddybear082/CrueltySquadVR-Modloader/README.md

 I have been using it for testing the mod functions for quite some time now but I can't say for sure whether using it breaks your experience at all.

 ## Known issues

+-There is no teleport.
+If you get motion sickness you may want to try https://store.steampowered.com/app/1143750/VRocker/ to help.
+I confirmed it works at least with Quest+Virtual Desktop in the "stick touch" mode.
+Won't work with Link/Airlink.
+Not sure about other platforms.

 -You have to jump up stairs